kwx4github/facebook-hackercup-problem-sets/2015/round_1/3.Winning_at_Sports/problem.md

 [src](https://www.facebook.com/hackercup/problems.php?pid=688426044611322&round=344496159068801)

-##### Winning at Sports
+## Winning at Sports

-###### 25 points
+### 25 points

 In the game of _Sports_, the object is have more points than the other team after a certain amount of time has elapsed.
-Scores are denoted by two hyphen-separated integers.
+Scores are denoted by two hyphen- separated integers.
 For example, scores may include 3-2, 4-1, or 10-0.
 The first number is how many points you've scored, and the second is the number of points scored by the opposing team.
 You're very good at _Sports_, and consequently you always win.
 However, you don't always achieve victory the same way every time.

 The two most extreme kinds of victory are called **stress-free** and **stressful**.
 In a **stress-free** victory, you score the first point and from then on you always have more points than your opponent.
 In a **stressful** victory, you never have more points than your opponent until after their score is equal to their final score.

-Given the final score of a game of Sports, how many ways could you arrange the order in which the points are scored such that you secure a **stress-free** or **stressful** win?
+Given the final score of a game of _Sports_, how many ways could you arrange the order in which the points are scored such that you secure a **stress- free** or **stressful** win?

-###### Input
+### Input

 Input begins with an integer **T**, the number of games you'll play.
 For each game, there is one line containing the final score of the game in the format described above.

-###### Output
+### Output

-For the ith game, print a line containing "Case #i: " followed by two space-separated integers, the number of ways you can achieve a **stress-free** or **stressful** win, respectively.
+For the **i**th game, print a line containing "Case #**i**: " followed by two space-separated integers, the number of ways you can achieve a **stress-free** or **stressful** win, respectively.
 Since these numbers may be very large, output them modulo 1,000,000,007.

-###### Constraints
+### Constraints

 1 ≤ **T** ≤ 100

 Since you always win, the first number in any final score will always be larger than the second.
 Both scores will be non-negative integers not exceeding 2000.

-###### Explanation of Sample
+### Explanation of Sample

 In the third test case, you can get a stress-free win by scoring points 1, 2, and 4, or points 1, 2, and 3.
 You can get a stressful win by scoring points 2, 4, and 5, or points 3, 4, and 5.

-Example input
+#### Example input

 ```
 5